Negativity is the process of getting into an unintended rut.

-I knew I had so much to offer the world, and I wanted to make “more of my self”, but sometimes I felt as though I was just spinning-my-wheels.
+I knew I had much to offer the world, but sometimes I felt as though I was just spinning-my-wheels.

 By focusing on my own frustration and shame, I became that much more mired in negativity.

-Have you ever had the lingering sense that you could realize even more of your potential?
+Have you ever had the lingering sense that you could realize even more of your own potential?